Economics

 Video Tutorial: How to Request a Graduate Certificate?

-To earn your Bachelor's degree, you must first graduate from the Economics Undergraduate Program.
+To earn your Bachelor's degree, you must first graduate from the Economics Program.

-For more information, click on the following options:
+For more information, click on the options below:

-The professional title in Economics will be awarded upon the successful completion of one of the graduation submodalities corresponding to either the thesis or professional proficiency work options, as outlined in the Supplementary Guidelines for Obtaining the Bachelor's Degree and Professional Title.
+The professional title in Economics will be awarded upon the successful completion of one of the degree pathways corresponding to either the thesis or professional proficiency project modalities, as outlined in the Supplementary Guidelines for Obtaining the Bachelor's Degree and Professional Title.

 To apply, you must first earn the Bachelor's degree in Economics from Universidad de Lima and meet the requirements.

-For more information about the research areas of the Economics Undergraduate Program, click here.
+For more information about the research areas, click here.

-Once the corresponding graduation submodality is approved, the following documents—properly filled out and signed—must be submitted to the Academic Degree and Professional Title Office:
+Once the corresponding professional tittle submodality is approved, the following documents—properly filled out and signed—must be submitted to the Academic Degrees and Professional Titles Office:

-- Authorization for the publication of research work in Ulima Repository to obtain an academic degree or professional title.
+- Authorization for the publication of research papers in the Ulima Repository to obtain an academic degree or professional title.

 - Affidavit of originality.